-- The core elective must be a graduate-level course outside the student's major area, area of emphasis, and/or area of applied study. - Upon approval from the department, students are required to present a public recital.
+- The core elective must be a single, 3-credit graduate-level course outside the student's major area, area of emphasis, and/or area of applied study. - Upon approval from the department, students are required to present a public recital.